Conveuropean logo

 London England

-The only time I had been in London (I think it was in the spring of 06) we didn't bring any camera and the mobile phone I had at that time didn't have a camera either, so we bought a disposable one that took some really ... horrible pictures!.
-I had to throw them away because in most of them you hardly could tell that was London :).
-Anyway I kept a couple of them like this one where you can see the London Eye .. kind of.
+The only time I was in London (I think it was in the spring of 06), we didn't bring any camera, and the mobile phone I had at that time didn't have a camera either, so we bought a disposable one that took some really ... horrible pictures!
+I had to throw them away because in most of them you could hardly tell that was London :).
+Anyway, I kept a couple of them, like this one where you can see the London Eye... kind of.

 Park in Cestas, France